Belly Dance Classes in Colorado

 💡 Tip: Save this image to Pinterest or share with your dance friends!

-Whether you are looking for a fun new workout or want to master complex core isolations, Colorado is home to a welcoming belly dance community.
-Studios across the state offer classes for all skill levels.
-If you are a complete beginner, you'll find patient, professional instructors ready to guide you through foundational techniques.
+Whether you are looking for a fun new fitness routine or want to master complex core isolations, Colorado has a thriving community of belly dance studios.
+With 34 studios and 7 cities represented in our directory, we make it easy to find high-quality instruction.
+If you are a complete beginner, our directory connects you with patient, professional instructors in Colorado who are ready to guide you through foundational techniques.

-From traditional Middle Eastern styles and Raqs Sharqi to modern Tribal Fusion belly dance, local studios offer diverse approaches to this beautiful art form.
-Many Colorado instructors also host workshops, performances, and student showcases that bring the local dance community together.
+From traditional Raqs Sharqi to modern Tribal Fusion and authentic Arabic dance, local studios in Colorado offer diverse approaches to this beautiful art form.
+Explore the dance scene in cities like Aurora, Centennial, Colorado Springs and beyond.

 What to Expect from Belly Dance Classes in Colorado